 This course provides hands on study of the retail business environment in the UAE and abroad.
-Topics include: building and sustaining relationships in retailing, strategic planning in retailing, retail institutions by ownership, retail institutions by store-based strategy mix, identifying and understanding consumers, information gathering and processing in retailing, trading-area analysis, site selection, developing and implementing merchandise plans, pricing in retailing, establishing and maintaining a retail image.
-Prerequisite: MKT-201 overcome the obstacle of two seemingly contradictory worlds.
-This class focuses on the analysis of the online strategy and development of the luxury industry online, tracing the evolution of the Internet from a means of communication to a trade and distribution channel.
-It provides students with a comprehensive evaluation and a critical assessment of the tactics required for the management of luxury brands online.
-Prerequisite: MKT-201
+Topics include: building and sustaining relationships in retailing, strategic planning in retailing, retail institutions by ownership, retail institutions by store-based strategy mix, identifying and understanding consumers, luxury and the challenges that arise when transferring a luxury brand to the digital environment and how to overcome the obstacle of two seemingly contradictory worlds.
+This class focuses on the analysis of the online strategy and development of the luxury industry online in general but also in the UAE, tracing the evolution of the Internet from a means of communication to a trade and distribution channel.